SwiftXLight/rsschool-cv/cv.md

 --------------------------------
 email: andrevpanchenko@gmail.com

 telegram: #AndriyBest

 Bucha, Ukraine

 mob: +380636062036
 --------------------------------

 About me:
 ---------

 I am an 18 year student, who is interested in Web Dev and spending most of free time to learn Frontend.
-I am able to quick learning and discovering new thigs.
+I am able to quick learning and discovering new things.

 Skills:
 -------